karashow/CM-method/CMM/README.md

 # Instructions

-To create your own CM elliptic curve just load the `main.sage` file.
+To create your own CM elliptic curve just download this folder and run

+> load the `main.sage` file.